-Analysis | The two big discrepancies in the testimony on the Jan.
-6 Capitol riot
+Analysis | The disputed timeline of the Capitol riot

 Here’s Walker’s version:

-5:08 p.m.: “The approval for Chief Sund’s request would eventually come from the acting secretary of Defense {Christopher Miller] and be relayed to me by Army senior leaders at 5:08 pm, about three hours and 19 minutes later.”
+5:08 p.m.: “The approval for Chief Sund’s request would eventually come from the acting secretary of Defense [Christopher Miller] and be relayed to me by Army senior leaders at 5:08 p.m., about three hours and 19 minutes later.”

 5:20 p.m.: The National Guard arrives at the Capitol and is sworn in.